Silvia Infantas: Acting career

+Death

+Infantas turned 100 in 2023, and died in Santiago, on 19 June 2024, at the age of 101.

 Awards and honors

 In 2009 she was named "Figura Fundamental de la Música Chilena" by the "Sociedad Chilena del Derecho de Autor" (SCD).
 In 2015, she was awarded the President of the Republic National Music Award in the category "Folk Music".
 She received the award from President Michelle Bachelet at age 92 in an official ceremony at the La Moneda Palace.

-In March 2019, in the context of the commemoration of the month of women, a biography titled "Silvia Infantas, voz y melodía de Chile" was published; it was written by music journalist, David Ponce.
+In March 2019, in the context of the commemoration of Women's History Month, a biography titled "Silvia Infantas, voz y melodía de Chile" was published; it was written by music journalist David Ponce.